Rock the Boat (Aaliyah song): Music video

-Background and production
+Background

-Preparation for shooting “Rock the Boat” began weeks in advance, with director Hype Williams contacting Aaliyah's stylist and choreographer "separately to discuss his vision for the video".
-According to Aaliyah's former choreographer Fatima Robinson, "The whole concept was Hype’s ,The song has such a wonderful, sensual, sexual vibe to it, and we wanted to play along with that.
-The beautiful beach, the idea of dancing on the yacht, were all Hype’s idea.
-We just wanted to have this really beautiful, classy, elegant video.”
-Speaking about the filming locations, Derek Lee Aaliyah's former stylist stated, "He said, we’re shooting here, here, and here, and that’s all, Back then, when you worked with an artist all the time, directors didn’t really say too much.
+Preparation for shooting "Rock the Boat" began weeks in advance, with director Hype Williams contacting Aaliyah's stylist and choreographer "separately to discuss his vision for the video".
+According to Aaliyah's former choreographer Fatima Robinson, "The whole concept was Hype's.
+The song has such a wonderful, sensual, sexual vibe to it, and we wanted to play along with that.
+The beautiful beach, the idea of dancing on the yacht, were all Hype's idea.
+We just wanted to have this really beautiful, classy, elegant video."
+Speaking about the filming locations, Derek Lee, Aaliyah's former stylist stated, "He said, we're shooting here, here, and here, and that's all, Back then, when you worked with an artist all the time, directors didn't really say too much.
 They were just like, do what you do.
-Make sure it works within the framework.”
-On August 21, 2001, Aaliyah appearered on BET's 106 & Park, and announced that the accompanying music video for "Rock the Boat" was to be directed by Hype Williams and that filming would begin the following day.
+Make sure it works within the framework."
+On August 21, 2001, Aaliyah appeared on BET's 106 & Park, and announced that the accompanying music video for "Rock the Boat" was to be directed by Hype Williams and that filming would begin the following day.
+In a 2021 interview with The Dr. Oz Show, Aaliyah's uncle and record label boss, Barry Hankerson stated that he did not want to use Hype Williams for the video shoot.
+He said, "There was a push from management, which is [Aaliyah]'s mom to do a video with Hype.
+I did not want to work with Hype Williams.
+I regret that.
+If I could do it over again I would not have worked with him [...]
+I was for having no linkage to Robert Kelly at all, through directors or whatever.
+It came up that way and I lost that battle and Hype became the director."